Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 ## Installing License Keys
 ---------------------------

-After logging into Secret Server with Secret Server’s local administrator account, the first thing you will need to do is install your organization’s license keys.
+After logging into Secret Server with Secret Server's local administrator account, the first thing you will need to do is install your organization's license keys.
 You will need three different license keys, one for the Secret Server Edition being used, one for Support, and one for Users.
 Install your keys by navigating to **Admin \| Licenses**, click **Install New License**.
 To